jxrrelo/Cryplet/README.md

 This project focuses on 2 cryptocurrencies - Ethereum and Algorand.
 Both of these cryptocurrencies offer a wide range of resources that enables the expedition of the development phase, some of which include cryptographic library functions, online video explanations and research papers.
 Ethereum is undoubtedly one of the most popular platforms for building decentralised applications, with many high value use cases such as decentralised finance.
 Algorand, on the other hand, has several discussions and researches revolving around it, explaining why it is in pole position to take over the lead in the smart contract platform space.
 With the study of Ethereum and Algorand, this project aims to cover sufficient breadth and depth, sieving out and discussing possible similarities and differences in their security implementations.

 ## Research
 To make private keys user friendly, both blockchains support the use of a Mnemonic phrase which performs the same function as private keys.
 Mnemonic phrases are a human-readable version of the private keys.
 The user can sign transactions and recover lost accounts using part of their mnemonic phrase.
-Mnemonic or seed phrases can range from 12 - 25 words depending on the blockchain ecosystem being dealt with.
+Mnemonic or seed phrases can range from 12 - 25 words depending on the blockchain ecosystem.
 However, there are some notable differences that will be discussed.

 ### Ethereum
 Private keys are generated as random 256 bits, which is 64 (hex) characters or 32 bytes.
 After this, Ethereum public keys (128 characters / 64 bytes) are created using an algorithm called Elliptic Curve Digital Signature Algorithm (ECDSA).
 Ethereum uses secp256k1 to generate public keys.
 Public key is a point in this Elliptic curve algorithm.
-In order to create Ethereum Addresses, keccak256 algorithm is applied to the x and y points on public keys.
+In order to create Ethereum Addresses, keccak256 hash algorithm is applied to the x and y points on public keys.

 ### Algorand
 Algorand uses Ed25519 (Edwards-curve Digital Signature Algorithm) high-speed, high-security elliptic-curve signatures.
 The keys are produced through standard, open-source cryptographic libraries packaged with each of the SDKs.
 The key generation algorithm takes a random value as input and outputs two 32-byte arrays, representing a public key and its associated private key.
 The public key is transformed into an Algorand address, by adding a 4-byte checksum to the end of the public key and then encoding it in base32.
 The result is what both the developer and end-user recognize as an Algorand address.
 The address is 58 characters long.